- Things to Do

 - Travel Tools

 Northeast Florida’s moderate temperatures, diverse habitats, and migratory route location, make it a popular birding destination.
 Dozens of state and national parks and nature preserves offer birders a dizzying array of species and habitats.
 The 2,000-mile Great Florida Birding Trail, designated by the Florida Fish and Wildlife Conservation Commission, is a self-guided trail complete with detailed guide books showing species descriptions, directions, and maps of birding opportunity sites.

 Huguenot Memorial Park is a designated Great Florida Birding Trail site where birders are likely to spot gannets, loons, and sea ducks.
 This park includes a critical nesting area for terns and shorebirds, and often hosts rarities like bar-tailed godwits.

-Each spring, Jacksonville's ultimate traveler, the migratory red knot, travels roundtrip between southern Argentina and Arctic Canada with an annual layover in Little Talbot Island.
-Spectators can observe these birds as they feed on small surf clams to build up their strength and fat reserves for the final push to breeding grounds up north.
+Visit Little Talbot Island in the spring to observe the migratory red knot as it makes its layover stop between Argentina and Canada.
+Spectators can observe these birds as they feed on surf clams to build up their strength and fat reserves for the final push to reach their breeding grounds up north.

 Area attractions also offer opportunities to spot rare birds.
-Take a walk through the St. Augustine Alligator Farm Zoological Park’s wild rookery.
-Bird photographers have also been spotted at the Jacksonville Zoo and Gardens.
+Take a walk on the wild side as you photograph beautiful specimens at the Jacksonville Zoo and Gardens.